emrec93/mostly-ai-challenge/README.md

    - Description Field

 4. Check “Marketing offers and updates” checkbox 5.
 Hover over “Send Message” button, but do not click it

+## CI/CD, Github Actions

+In the project folder within .github/workflows/ you'll find a playwright.yml file that runs the tests whenever a push or a pull request is made on the main and master branches.
+This can be configured further, but I've left it as it is for the purpose of this challenge.